 Free medical aid: benefit is granted to a person who on account of disablement, sickness, or disease (and who is not hospitalised), is in need of medical, surgical or pharmaceutical aid.
 Means-tested except in cases where the person is suffering from tuberculosis, leprosy, poliomyelitis or diabetes mellitus or other chronic diseases outlined in the Social Security Act.
 From 2022, persons aged 80 years and over who benefit from the supplementary allowance, will also be eligible for free medical assistance.
-From 2023, people suffering from coeliac disease will receive an increase of €20 per month to their grant.
+From 2023, people suffering from coeliac disease will receive an increase of \notin 20 per month to their grant.
 Additionally, people who are not in employment and who are receiving unemployment contributory benefits, or the sickness contributory benefits, can also benefit from non-contributory medical assistance.
+In 2024, the Government continued improving the list of medicines that are given free of charge; specifically, to IVF patients and those who are diagnosed with asthma, Pulmonary Fibrosis and mental health challenges.